Christopher "Chris" Tusler

 Living family members include his daughters: Tiffany (Brett Leach) Tusler of Charles City and Taylor Tusler of Fayette; grandchildren: Carter, Hughes, and Crayton Leach; significant other, Lora Caselton; father, Wade (Carolyn) Tusler; stepfather, Rodney Dishman; brothers: Steve (Pam) Tusler, Jeff (Kelly) Tusler, and Nathan (Jennifer) Dishman; many nieces and nephews; and his beloved dog, Harley Dee.

-He was preceded in death by his mother, Linda Dishman; and grandmother, Arlene Balsley.
+He was preceded in death by his mother, Linda Dishman; brother Stan Tusler, and grandmother, Arlene Balsley; grandparents Stanley and Lucille Tusler.

 Hauser Weishaar Funeral Home, (641) 228-2323, 1205 South Main Street, Charles City, Iowa 50616 is in charge of local arrangements.
 Online condolences may be left on the Tribute Wall for the family at www.hauserfh.com.